Brookline Asian American Family Network

 • Reading materials at different lexile levels to accommodate a wide range of student ability "

-6. The Virtual Town Hall presentation on "How to Combat COVID-19 related anti-Asian racism and Being An Ally to the Asian American community in Brookline and the greater Boston area" may be viewed by clicking on the link at the end of this page.
+6. The Virtual Town Hall presentation held on April 3, 2020 on "How to Combat COVID-19 related anti-Asian racism and Being An Ally to the Asian American community in Brookline and the greater Boston area" may be viewed by clicking on the link at the end of this page.*

 The presentation features: